- Johnny's Bean Basics | Learn About Differences Between Types

 Bush Bean - Key Growing Information

-INSECT PESTS: Mexican bean beetles can be controlled with pyrethrin or azadirachtin.
+INSECT PESTS: Mexican bean beetles and potato leafhoppers can be controlled with insecticides such as pyrethrin or azadarachtin.

-HARVEST: Regularly to encourage new pod set.
+HARVEST: Pick regularly to encourage new pod set.

 STORAGE: Store at 40°F (5°C) and 90% relative humidity for 7–10 days.